christian-marie/sieste/README.md

 * `address`: address of the source, blank is ignored
 * `page`: the page requested for pagination.
 * `page_size`: the number of results per page.
-* `origin`: the origin you would like to search within, this is a temporary hack.
+* `origin`: the origin you would like to search within

 Parameters `q` and `address` should be used for searching and specific id listings, accordingly, and should not be used in conjuction with each other.